jamespan/blog-src/source/_posts/oreilly-free-ebooks.md

 ![](https://i.imgur.com/aZEascJl.jpg)

 Let's return to the main topic.
-I read *[Free Programming Reports][2]* several days ago, in fragmentary times.
+I read *[Software Architecture Patterns][1]* several days ago, in fragmentary times.

 The book introducing some common architectures like mud, layered, event driven, etc. The most surprising part is there is a chapter about microservice, which is the hottest architectures nowadays.
 Not only tell how but also why it design, what problem it solved, that tradeoff it made, etc.

-This book is one of the O'Reilly free book collection, Free Programming Reports.
+This book is one of the O'Reilly free book collection, [Free Programming Reports][2].
 Besides programming, there are topics like business, data, IoT, etc. Just like an eater wandering into a room full of delicious free food!

 I used to download the resource I like from the internet, in case of I can't find it anywhere some days later.
 Who knows, life is a bitch, so as the internet.